Seizing opportunities in the energy transition

 Australian Energy Market Operator's Integrated System Plan

-AEMO recently published its 2024 Integrated System Plan (ISP).
+AEMO published its Integrated System Plan (ISP) in June 2024.
 The ISP provides a roadmap for the installation of more than 10,000 kilometres of new transmission, comprising:

 • five 'committed and anticipated' projects, which are already underway;